yetzt/tileblaster/readme.md

 `npm i tileblaster -g`

-use `--no-optional` if you don't need tile optimization and don't want to clutter your `node_modules` with tons of packages.
+use `--no-optional` if you don't need tile optimization.

 ## configuration